python-attrs/cattrs/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

+1. **Only contribute code that you fully understand.**
+   See also our [AI policy][llm].
-1. The pull request should include tests.
+2. The pull request should include tests.
-2. If the pull request adds functionality, the docs should be updated.
+3. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for all supported Python versions.
+4. The pull request should work for all supported Python versions.
 Check [https://github.com/python-attrs/cattrs/actions](https://github.com/python-attrs/cattrs/actions) and make sure that the tests pass for all supported Python versions.
-4. Don't forget to add a line to HISTORY.md.
+5. Don't forget to add a line to HISTORY.md.

 ## Tips